 After I made this fig jam I realized I needed another way to use up all of this delicious jam before it went bad.
 Check out my recipe for Coconut Fig Crumble Bars, they are easy to make and quite tasty!

-How to make Easy Fig Jam
+How to Make Easy Fig Jam

 Add the water and sugar to a saucepan and dissolve the sugar.
 After the sugar has dissolved, add the figs and lemon juice and bring the mixture to a boil.